 No more looking for scrap paper to jot down an appointment, phone number, or meeting notes.
 You can curate information in real time in this notebook and have it ready to transfer it to the space it belongs.

-Carie Harling says that your brain is for thinking, not for storage.
+Carie Harling says that your brain is for thinking, not for storage (which I believe she got from Getting Things Done David Allen.
 Our noggins need a place where we dump out all the random thoughts, ideas, tasks, and items that we have floating around.
 And not only are they floating around, they’re not being acted upon.
 This is the stuff that oh yeah, we’ve been meaning to do for the past 3 months but keep forgetting to get around to it.
 These are the awesome ideas that we tell ourselves we’re going to remember but the next day are lost to us for forever.
 These are the questions you were going to ask at the planning meeting but forgot to write down and now you can’t think of it.

 You and I both know how much we forget and lose on a regular basis.
 Brain dumping not only clears our mind but also catches the useful information we need in the future.